-In accordance with provisions of the County Code of the County of Los Angeles, the vendor certifies and agrees that all persons employed by such firm, its affiliates, subsidiaries, or holding companies are and will be treated equally by the firm without regard to or because of race, religion, ancestry, national origin, or sex and in compliance with all anti-discrimination laws of the United States of America and the State of California.

-CERTIFICATION YES NO 1.
+Cc ompany Name Ad Idress Int ernal Revenue Service Employer Identification Number GENERAL ag be accordance with provisions of the County Code of the County of the trees that all persons employed by such firm, its affiliates, subsidict treated equally by the firm without regard to or because of race, d in compliance with all anti-discrimination laws of the United States aries, or holding religion, ancestry companies are and , national origin, or d will r sex CERTIFICATION YES NO 1.
 Vendor has written policy statement prohibiting discrimination in all phases of employment.
 2. Vendor periodically conducts a self-analysis or utilization analysis of its work force.
 3. Vendor has a system for determining if its employment practices are discriminatory against protected groups.
 4. When areas are identified in employment practices, Vendor has a system for taking reasonable corrective action to include establishment of goal and/or timetables.
+Si gnature Da ate Na ame and Title of Signer (please print)